PieceOfMeat/logger-jquery-plugin/README.md

 Logging component for jQuery with ability to classify log messages by importance level and topic

+---
 ### Features

   - Any number of logging levels
-  - Any number of logging topics
+  - Any number of hierarchically structured logging topics
   - Any number of viewing components with individual filters by logging level and topic
   - Ability to add own viewing components

 ### Usage

-Before using logger module, one or more viewing components must be added to logger, as described below. `$.log(message, level, topic)` will transmit message to all views which filters allow specified level and topic.
+Before using logger module, one or more viewing components must be created, as described below.
+Then `$.log(message, level, topic)` will transmit message to all views which filters allow specified level and topic.

 `level` or `topic` parameters can be omitted